 Our opinion about OSPFWS problem that the quality of solution as it depend on the algorithm that used to solve the problem also it depends on the object function that used in test the quality of solution.
-We suppose new object function our new object function is to maximize non used bandwidth we can formulate as If C is capacity, 1 is load, and x is non used bandwidth then object function can be formulated like that F=Max\(\sum\{Ca}\)-Ia, Where (a) from 1 to n and n=number of links.
-The old object function depends on the value of utilization of the link; it prefers to send data along less utilized links But in many cases it is wrong for example if we have two path the capacity of first path is 2 mb/s and the capacity of the second path is 128kb/s the utilization of the first path is 0.5% and utilization of the second path is 0% in that case the object function tends to send data to the second path regardless of the available bandwidth. in that case the first path have non used bandwidth equal to 2-0.5\2=1mb/s and the second path have nonused bandwidth equal to 128 kb/s then the router will send data on 128 kb/s and leave 1 mb/s and that is wrong but in our object function we prefer max c-l to send data according to our object function will prefer to send data to the first path.
-This method is named Empty Bandwidth (EM) method .
+We suppose new object function our new object function is to maximize non used bandwidth we can formulate as If C is capacity, l is load, and x is non used bandwidth then object function can be formulated like that $F=Max\Sigma Ca-Ia$, Where (a) from 1 to n and n=number of links.
+The old object function depends on the value of utilization of the link; it prefers to send data along less utilized links But in many cases it is wrong for example if we have two path the capacity of first path is 2 mb/s and the capacity of the second path is 128kb/s the utilization of the first path is 0.5% and utilization of the second path is 0% in that case the object function tends to send data to the second path regardless of the available bandwidth. in that case the first path have non used bandwidth equal to 2-0.52=1mb/s and the second path have nonused bandwidth equal to 128 kb/s then the router will send data on 128 kb/s and leave 1 mb/s and that is wrong but in our object function we prefer max c-l to send data according to our object function will prefer to send data to the first path.
+We also suppose to divided the network into equal parts and take each part as separate problem, we can determine number of parts according to network size , we did not implement our ideas up to now but we hope that ideas give us more better results.